top of page

 PHYSICAL MODEL

-The physical model provided scaling for presentation, something more tangible which could be better pictured in the field.
-It is composed of PLA, high-density foam, wood, PVC, bent acrylic, lazer and engraved clear plastic.
+The physical model provided scaling for presentation.
+It can be tangibly visualized in the field.
+The model is composed of PLA, high-density foam, wood, PVC, bent acrylic, and engraved clear plastic.
 Two small LED's were inserted under the plastic to display the light capability.
 The resulting parts were spray-painted using a water-based mixture.

 Full View.png